bnbn123/react-calendar/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm start` to start the development server
 4. Run `npm test` to run the tests

-## Future Improvements

-- Implement more comprehensive testing
-- Add more advanced filtering and sorting options for events
-- Integrate with a backend API for data persistence and user authentication